 John Fordice has spearheaded the beginning of a Cob Building Code with the Cob Research Institute based in Berkeley, California and is a central clearinghouse for the latest developments on legal cob building.

-Bruce King is an engineer and architect who is known for his knowledge of straw bale and cob, as is Martin Hammer, a Berkeley-based architect working avidly on the upcoming Cob appendix to the IRC.
+Bruce King is an engineer and architect who is known for his knowledge of straw bale and cob, as is Martin Hammer, a Berkeley-based architect who is the lead author of the Cob Construction Appendix to the IRC.
 He was lead author in the Straw Bale and Light Straw Clay appendices.

 Michael Smith is my go-to brilliant cob builder and all-around knowledgeable expert in conventional and ecologically-friendly construction methods.
 Author of several books, he now lives quietly with his family in northern California on their goat and veggie farm, while continuing to teach workshops, consult and write.